 Use the ranking methodology guide for more info about the other factors that are used to determine the top value Food Science Technology universities and colleges in the New England area.

 It is hard to beat University of Maine if you wish to study Food Science Technology.
-It is set in the suburban location of Orono, Maine.
+The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.

 Any student pursuing a degree in Food Science Technology has to check out University of Massachusetts Amherst.
 Soon after graduation, food science tech students usually make around $44,078 at the beginning of their careers.
 This school is among the largest schools in Massachusetts.